Reading Achievement Using Video Games

 These referrals were a lot of work, and there is no academic learning happening during that process.

 I decided that instead of pushing stories at them, I should ask them what kind of media they liked.
 Most of them told me that they played video games and liked television, but few if any had any idea that there was anything of value in games besides entertainment.
-My role was to get them to understand literary elements, genre patterns, and critical thinking.
+My role was to get them to understand literary elements, genre patterns, and critical thinking–the things being tested in the new standardized tests!
 The games provided an easy entry into narrative fiction, with the opportunity to also discuss genre and film techniques, as well as interaction and games studies.

 The difficulty that I was facing came from cultural beliefs about games.
 Many believe that games are devoid of learning and academic uses.
 This was especially true for many of my colleagues.
-They had the feeling that kids were just participating with weapons of mass distraction, and there would be a debt to pay on the upcoming state reading test.
-For this reason, I made sure I educated my administrators and parents after I had done my planning, and I made sue to invite teacher mentors in to my room to observe, evaluate my instruction, and to interview kids and make them justify the unit by asking them direct questions about the value of studying games at school.
+They had the feeling that kids were just participating with weapons of mass distraction, and there would be a debt to pay on the upcoming state MCA2 reading test.
+For this reason, I made sure I educated my administrators, Milken TAP observers, and parents after I had done my planning.
+I made sue to invite stakeholders in to my room to observe, evaluate my instruction, and to interview kids and make them justify the unit by asking them direct questions about the value of studying games at school.

-Because a large percentage (38%) were not even close to passing the Minnesota Basic Skills Test, I was questioned about the usefulness of this unit when I should be doing reading drill and practice.
+Because a large percentage (38%) of my students were not even close to passing the Minnesota Basic Skills Test, I was questioned about the usefulness of this unit when I should be doing reading drill and practice.
 However, my administrators thought I had an innovative idea, and parents supported this unit.

-So 38% of my eighth-graders had a cut score of 1 on the Minnesota Basic Skills Test (MBST) — a test based upon recall– and we were about to face the Minnesota Comprehension Assessment 2 (MCA2), which is a comprehension assessment based upon the standards for reading and literature.
+So 38% of my eighth-graders had a cut score of 1 on the Minnesota Basic Skills Test (MBST) — a test based upon recall– and we were about to face the Minnesota Comprehension Assessment 2 (MCA2), which is a comprehension assessment based upon genre patterns and literary elements.
+The standards for reading and literature asked for the students to understand plot, setting, theme, etc. This is not a recall test.

-My kids were all bright, but they were not engaging in the testing process, the preparation for it, and were thereby not getting the practice necessary for identifying the kind of conceptual information necessary to do well on the MCA2: they were not learning literary elements and genre patterns.
+My kids were all bright, but they had disengaged from the testing process, and the preparation for it.
+Saying something would be on the test was not motivating, but comparing a game title they looked to other texts we read was motivating.
+Now we were getting the practice necessary for identifying the kind of conceptual information necessary to do well on the MCA2: they began learning literary elements and genre patterns.

-You will notice that between Seventh grade (Blue) and the Eighth grade the following year (Green) there was significant improvement in the school column.
-During that eighth grade year, I had all of the eighth -graders–but more importantly, we had a significant gain in a year when we switched from the Minnesota Basic Skills Test/ Minnesota Comprehension Assessment to the MCA2, which is a significantly harder test.
+You will notice that between Seventh grade (Blue) and the Eighth grade the following year (Green) there was significant improvement.
+During that eighth grade year, we had better scores on a harder test.
+In a year when we switched from the Minnesota Basic Skills Test to the Minnesota Comprehension Assessment to the MCA2, we had significant improvement across the cut scores.

 The unit was not easy, but the students had something interesting and more concrete to apply the concepts I want them to learn.
-Remember, I built my games unit on the standards and my background in reading comprehension made games an easy connection — games are another narrative with all the same literary elements and genre patterns.
-They were basically doing a technical writing assignment in the form of a multimedia book report.
-I used the Event Indexing Model and the Discourse Processing tradition from Kintsch & van Dijk to inform how they were to think about comprehension and learning in terms of inferences.
+Remember, I built my games unit on the standards.
+Games are another narrative.
+They have all the same literary elements and genre patterns.
+My students were basically doing a technical writing assignment in the form of a multimedia book report.

 The bottom line, they surpassed expectations on the more difficult MCA2 test.
 We were expected to go down 12%.
 We went completely the other way.

-This unit also valorized activities that kids choose and participate in outside of school.
-It also created a situation where kids who were often not high achievers, but were smart and understood the games, could lead with their prior knowledge and experience and channel that into developing academic skills.
+This unit valorized activities that kids choose and participate in outside of school.
+It created a situation where kids who were often not high achievers, but were smart and understood the games, could now take leadership, and use their prior knowledge and experience with games, and help classmates.
+This was a win-win for developing academic skills, and life skills.

 Central to the student’s success was that the instruction and assessment were grounded with an empirical model of reading comprehension, which viewed comprehension as the construction of mental representation.
 The better kids are at creating mental representation, the better they will be at questions and problem solving.